 Normally, we meet customers at the gate on prison release, but that’s not possible during lockdown.

-Instead, we pioneered the Liberation Pack and prepare one for every customer leaving custody just now.
+Instead, we pioneered the Liberation Pack and prepared one for every customer leaving custody just now.
 Our packs contain:

 - Information about the service